etha37521-jpg/sigma-wasm/FULLSTACK_RUST_FOR_SIGMAS.md

 Now that you understand the architecture, try these exercises:

-1. **Modify the A* Algorithm**: Change the heuristic function in `src/world/mod.rs` to see how it affects pathfinding behavior
+1. **Modify the A* Algorithm**: Change the heuristic function in `wasm-astar/src/world/mod.rs` to see how it affects pathfinding behavior

 2. **Add a New Canvas Layer**: Create a UI layer that shows algorithm statistics (nodes explored, path length, etc.)

+3. **Add a New Endpoint**: Create a new endpoint with its own WASM module (see "Adding New Endpoints" section below)

+4. **Create a Shared Utility WASM Module**: Build a WASM module that provides utilities used by multiple endpoints

-3. **Optimize the Docker Build**: Experiment with different base images or build optimizations to reduce image size further
+5. **Optimize the Docker Build**: Experiment with different base images or build optimizations to reduce image size further

-4. **Add Environment Variables**: Create a configuration system that allows different world sizes or quality settings via environment variables
+6. **Add Environment Variables**: Create a configuration system that allows different settings via environment variables

-5. **Implement WebSocket Support**: Add real-time multiplayer pathfinding (requires backend changes)

-6. **Profile Performance**: Use browser DevTools to profile WASM execution and identify bottlenecks
+7. **Profile Performance**: Use browser DevTools to profile WASM execution and identify bottlenecks

-7. **Deploy to Another Platform**: Adapt the Dockerfile and configuration for AWS, Google Cloud, or Azure
+8. **Deploy to Another Platform**: Adapt the Dockerfile and configuration for AWS, Google Cloud, or Azure

 ### Further Reading